High-dimensional variable clustering based on maxima of a weakly dependent random process: Consistent estimation of minimaly separated clusters

 Under Condition \ref{ass:domain}, the coefficient $\theta_m(x)$ of the componentwise maxima $\textbf{M}_{m,1}$ converges to the extremal coefficient $\theta$ of the random vector $\textbf{X}$, that is:

 It is worth noting that $\theta$ is a constant since $\textbf{X}$ is a multivariate extreme value distribution.
-To generalize the bivariate madogram for the random vectors $\textbf{M}_{m,1}$ we follow the same approach as in \cite{MARCON20171, boulin_mado} and define:
+To generalize the bivariate madogram for the random vectors $\textbf{M}_{m,1}$ we follow the same approach as in \cite{boulin2021non} and define:

-Condition \ref{ass:domain} implies that the distribution of $\textbf{M}_{m,1}$ is sub-asymptotically extreme valued.
-A common approach for estimating the extremal coefficient in this scenario consists of supposing that the sample follows exactly the extreme value distribution and to consider $\theta_m(x) := \theta_m$ a sub-asymptotic extremal coefficient which is constant for every $x$.
+Condition \ref{ass:domain} implies that the distribution of $\textbf{M}_{m,1}$ converges to a multivariate extreme distribution with copula $C_{\infty}$.
+A common approach for estimating the extremal coefficient in this scenario consists of supposing that the sample follows exactly the extreme value distribution and to consider $\theta_m(x) := \theta_m$ where the latter quantity is defined as the \textit{pre-asymptotic} extremal coefficient (see, for example, \cite{engelke2022structure} for a similar terminology) which is constant for every $x$.
 Thus, we have

-One issue with the sub-asymptotic extremal coefficient is that it is misspecified, as extreme value distributions only arise in the limit as the block size $m$ tends to infinity, while in practice we must use a finite sample size.
+One issue with the \emph{pre-asymptotic} extremal coefficient is that it is misspecified, as extreme value distributions only arise in the limit as the block size $m$ tends to infinity, while in practice we must use a finite sample size.
 We study this misspecification error in Section \ref{subsec:grow_dim}.
 A plug-in estimation process can be obtained using:

 where $\hat{\nu}_{n,m}$ is an estimate of $\nu_m$ obtained using: